actions/create-release/README.md

+# Ideal Fork of GitHub Release Action

+The fork is so that we overwrite a release instead of failing if it already exists.

 # GitHub Action - Releases API
 This GitHub Action (written in JavaScript) wraps the [GitHub Release API](https://developer.github.com/v3/repos/releases/), specifically the [Create a Release](https://developer.github.com/v3/repos/releases/#create-a-release) endpoint, to allow you to leverage GitHub Actions to create releases.